 Kereru Track, about 2.2 kms, 1 hour return, looped within Red Pine Track to & from the carpark.

 Wooded Gully Track from the carpark continued from Red Pine Track turning point for another 2.6 kms up to Mt Thomas summit.
 One way time, about 3 hours.
 One way distance, approx 5.2 kms.

 04.01.13.
 Wooded Gully Track, half way up Mt Thomas

-As it was holiday season, campsite busy, we encountered walkers along the tracks, some walking their dogs.
-After a pesky dog followed us some way up Red Pine Track from the carpark, I yelled "Voetsak!"
+As it was holiday season, campsite busy, there were other walkers on the tracks, some walking their dogs.
+After a pesky dog followed me up Red Pine Track from the carpark, I yelled, "Voetsak!"
 He did.